 - The specified ID code is stored as 8-bit data in ID store addresses.
-And FF is stored in ROM code protect control address(Refer to -protect1). - The specified value is output to the map file and ID file. - The value set to ID code is output also to the absolute module file (.x30). - Precaution
+And FF is stored in ROM code protect control address or option function select register. - The specified value is output the map file and ID file. - The value set to ID code is output also to the absolute module file (.x30).